 Grab a hot, steaming cup of mulled wine and walk the brick-lined promenade of one of Budapest’s high-end shopping districts.
-Gowns, high heel shoes, and enormous sized presents hang above covered in white, twinkling lights.
-This is where visitors can (window?) shop as they dine on Hungarian street food like stuffed cabbage rolls, a bowl of goulash, or pork sausage sandwich.
+Gowns, high heel shoes, and enormous-sized presents hang above covered in white, twinkling lights.
+This is where visitors can (window?) shop as they dine on Hungarian street food like stuffed cabbage rolls, a bowl of goulash, or a pork sausage sandwich.

 3. Olympia Park

 Along the Danube River, is a small park dedicated to the Olympians of Hungary.
 One of our favorite photos was Harry pretending to be a part of the Men’s Hungarian Ice Skating Team.
 What a unique photo opportunity and a great way to promote the Winter Games!